-Project Title: Printmaking
+Project Title: Watercolor Resist Paintings

-Grade Level or Target Age Range: Elementary
+Grade level or Target Age Range: preschool to middle school

 This week was our last day at Shissler Rec!
 Today we organized the students’ artwork portfolios and got them ready to be sent home!
 The students were very excited to … Continue reading Art Portfolios for Preschoolers

 Today at Towey Recreation Center we made a *belated* Halloween project… pastel bats!
 The students received a piece of construction paper and taped three cut out bats on top.
 Next, … Continue reading Colorful Pastel Bats

 ASI Free Downloadable Halloween Card and Envelope for Kids!
 On Monday, we celebrated Halloween at Shissler Recreation Center.
 The preschool students have a … Continue reading Free Halloween Card and Envelope for Kids!

 This week at Shissler Recreation Center, we made Koi fish windsocks!
 We took inspiration from when children at Fishtown Recration Center did this craft over the summer: Fishtown Rec Center … Continue reading Koi Windsocks at Shissler Rec!

 Before going into what we did this week, we wanted to give a huge thank you to Art Sphere Inc.’s donors, who were able to provide art supplies for all … Continue reading Symmetry in Butterflies at Shissler Rec!

 Project Title: Clay Turtles Description: Using clay (both clay made for or not made for a kiln will work) students will create their own turtles.
 Author: Molly Grade Level or Target Age Range: Preschool … Continue reading Clay Turtle Lesson Plan from Towey Recreation Center